Simpson Thacher & Bartlett

 Simpson Thacher & Bartlett LLP is a white-shoe law firm headquartered in New York City.
-The firm specializes in litigation and corporate practices, particularly mergers and acquisitions and private equity, with over 1,000 attorneys in 11 offices worldwide.
+The firm specializes in litigation and corporate practices, particularly mergers and acquisitions and private equity.
+The firm employs approximately 1,500 attorneys in 13 offices worldwide.

 History

-John W. Simpson, Thomas Thacher and William M. Barnum organized the firm as "Simpson, Thacher & Barnum" on January 1, 1884, with offices at 9 Pine Street.
+John Woodruff Simpson, Thomas Thacher and William Milo Barnum organized the firm as "Simpson, Thacher & Barnum" on January 1, 1884, with offices at 9 Pine Street.
 The three were formerly law clerks at the old-line firm Alexander & Green.
-The first associate salary was ten dollars, and the first retainer fee was fifty dollars.
-In 1889, the name was changed to "Reed Simpson Thacher & Barnum" when former U.S. House Speaker Thomas Brackett Reed joined the firm.
-Reed died in 1902, and the name was soon changed to Simpson Thacher Barnum & Bartlett.
-The final change came in 1904 when it was amended to its current name of Simpson Thacher & Bartlett.
+In 1889, the name was changed to Reed Simpson Thacher & Barnum when former U.S. House Speaker Thomas Brackett Reed joined the firm.
+Reed died in 1902, and the name was soon changed to Simpson Thacher Barnum & Bartlett with Philip Bartlett being the new name partner.
+The final change came with Barnum's retirement in 1904 when it was amended to its current name of Simpson Thacher & Bartlett.

 From its original location at 9 Pine Street, the firm has operated at many offices throughout New York City until finally settling at its present location at 425 Lexington Avenue opposite Grand Central Terminal.
 The firm opened its Los Angeles office in 1996, Palo Alto in 1999 and in Washington, D.C. in 2005.
 Simpson Thacher began its international expansion in the late 70s, beginning with its London office in 1978.
 Since then, Simpson Thacher has expanded to Tokyo (1990), Hong Kong (1993), Beijing (2007), São Paulo (2009), and Brussels (2021).

+In 1974, Simpson Thacher named Conrad Harper, previously a noted civil rights attorney with the NAACP legal defense fund, to its partnership.
+Harper was only the second Black partner at a major New York City law firm.
+Simpson Thacher has since established its Conrad Harper 2L Diversity Fellowship for qualified applicants from underrepresented backgrounds.

 In 1988, Simpson Thacher, led by longtime chairman Richard Beattie, advised KKR's $25.1 billion acquisition of RJR Nabisco.
 It was, at the time, the largest-ever private-equity purchase in history, the details of which are memorialized in the book "Barbarians at the Gate."

-Since opening in 1999, the Palo Alto office has experienced remarkable growth in both size and prominence.
-The Palo Alto branch is now the firm's second largest office and has come to represent some of Silicon Valley's most distinguished tech titans and private equity firms, playing a hand in a string of record breaking transactions.